innadav/article-chat-system/README.md

 ### 2\.
 Run the Application

-Use Docker Compose to build and run all services (Go API, PostgreSQL, Weaviate, and Jaeger).
+Use Docker Compose to build and run all services.

 ```bash
 docker-compose up --build